yfuks/react-native-parse-notification-android/README.md

 # react-native-parse-notification-android
-A wraper around parse to manage android devices
+A module that help you to manage your device in parse for react-native app with examples and native methods

 ## Prerequisite
 1. Create an account on https://www.parse.com/